 - Future Me Scares Me: She really doesn't want to become her adult self, seeing her fate as a Bad Future.
-She even makes this very clear to her adult self's ghost, though the two eventually come to terms with each other ( Adult Jean getting her own body back helped).
+She even makes this very clear to her adult self's ghost, though the two eventually come to terms with each other and actually get on quite well ( Adult Jean getting her own body back helped).

 Adult Jean: How do you think I got ready?!
 How do you think I became me?!

 Teen Jean: I don't want to be you!
 Why would anybody ever want to be you?!